openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

    -21

-   * add how OpenID4VP request/response can be used over the browser API
+   * added how OpenID4VP request/response can be used over the browser API
    * fix indentation of examples
    * added references to ISO/IEC 23220 and 18013 documents
    * added `post` request method for Request URI